 Europe is famous worldwide for its rich history, culture, and impressive architecture that tells the story about its people and its history.
-These castles are evidence of European history its powerful kings and nobles used to live in these fortified structures.
-It is not possible to pick the best out of them as each one is steeped in history.
+These castles are evidence of European history its powerful kings.
+Nobles used to live in these fortifing structures.
+It is not possible to pick the best out of them as each one is in history.

 Windsor Castle, England

 Alhambra of Granada, Spain

-Alhambra of Granada is an impressive Moorish palace and fortress which was built between 1238 and 1358.
+Alhambra of Granada is an impressive Moorish palace and fortress that was built between 1238 and 1358.
 It got its name from an Arabic phrase meaning “red castle” because of its reddish towers and walls.
-The castle is included as one of the UNESCO world heritage sites and also the most popular tourist site in Spain.
-During the summer season, more than 6000 visitors visit this place every day so it is recommended not to visit this place during summer and try visiting the castle during the off-seasons.
+The castle is one of the UNESCO world heritage sites.
+Also the most popular tourist site in Spain.
+During the summer season, more than 6000 visitors visit this place every day.
+Recommending not to visit this place during summer and try visiting the castle during the off-seasons.

 Dunnottar Castle, Scotland

-Dunnottar Castle is said to be the first castle ever built in Scotland in the early middle ages.
+Dunnottar Castle is the first castle built in Scotland in the early middle ages.
 Despite the weather changes and other issues the castle’s remains still include its 14th-century tower house as well as its 16th-century palace and were home to the most powerful families of Scottish history.

 The Buda Castle, Hungary

 Carreg Cennen Castle, Wales

 Wales is home to more castles per square mile than anywhere else in the world.
 Carreg Cennen, out of them, is one of the most beautiful castles even today because of its rugged location on a limestone hilltop in the Brecon Beacons National Park.
-However, the castle is not in very good condition and is ruined but you can still visit the place during springs and summers.
+However, the castle is not in very good condition.
+It is broken-down but you can still visit the place during spring and summer.

 Prague Castle, The Czech Republic